quobyte/quobyte-k8s-helm/README.md

 This helm chart deploys the Quobyte core services as well as the clients and the CSI plugin.
-This allows you to run Quobyte in Kubernetes and consume Quobyte volumes from Kubernetes via persistent volumes claims.
+This allows you to run Quobyte in Kubernetes and consume Quobyte volumes from Kubernetes via persistent volume claims.

 You can download the Free Edition of Quobyte from <https://www.quobyte.com>
 with up to 150TB capacity and CSI support.